 When you pay using a digital wallet for in-person shopping, your bank information is never vulnerable, unlike with a standard magnetic card reader.
 Your phone carefully encrypts your account information (NOT your bank, card or other payment information), which point of sale (POS) software reads through near-field communication (NFC).
 NFC is a technology enabling devices to establish radio communication with each other within a certain small distance.

-The POS does not read the information, rather, it sends it first to the mobile wallet provider, who de-encrypts the information, sees which account you’re looking to access, and checks your identifying information.
-Once the provider has satisfactorily proven you are who you say you are, they send along your card information to your payment processor who is the one to actually access your bank information and request that your bank send the money back to them.
-The payment processor then sends your money along to the store's bank and alerts the POS that the transaction has been completed.
+The POS does not read the information; instead, it sends it to the mobile wallet provider, who de-encrypts it, sees which account you want to access and checks your identifying information.
+Once the provider has satisfactorily verified your identity, they send your card information to your payment processor, who accesses your bank information and requests that your bank sends the money back to them.
+The payment processor then sends your money to the store's bank and alerts the POS that the transaction has been completed.